XPRIZE/GLEXP-Team-KitkitSchool/README.md

 # Kitkit School

-Kitkit School consists of nine apps as following:
+Kitkit School (phase 3) consists of 12 apps as following: s
 1. Launcher
 * A home screen app, from where other apps are launched.